-The intelligence of digital innovation spaces may be gradually improved from this link to real-world innovation teams.
+In this way the intelligence of digital innovation spaces will be gradually improved from this link to real-world innovation teams.
 Having permanent feedback from researchers, technology transfer experts, innovation professionals, and technology policy makers allows for a trimming of the internal procedures and knowledge generation functions of digital tools.